Textiles, Apparel and Footwear Certifications

 As preferred fibers and material commitments in the textile industry continue to grow, the role of core material standards supporting preferred materials becomes increasingly important.
 If you don’t know the truth – you can’t tell the truth!

-NSF International Expands Sustainable Certifications for Apparel, Footwear and Textile Industries
+NSF Expands Sustainable Certifications for Apparel, Footwear and Textile Industries

 October 9, 2017

-ANN ARBOR, Mich. – NSF International, a global, independent organization that works to protect the environment and human health, is now an approved certification body for three additional Textile Exchange standards.
-NSF International’s full portfolio of responsible textile certifications helps organizations demonstrate their commitment to sustainability, transparency and traceability.
+ANN ARBOR, Mich. – NSF, a global, independent organization that works to protect the environment and human health, is now an approved certification body for three additional Textile Exchange standards.
+NSF’s full portfolio of responsible textile certifications helps organizations demonstrate their commitment to sustainability, transparency and traceability.